carbon-language/carbon-lang/docs/design/declaring_entities.md

 -   On an owning declaration, `extern` limits access to the definition.
     -   The entity must be directly imported in order to use of the definition.
     -   An `extern library` declaration is optional.
--   On a non-owning declaration, `extern library` provides a tool for breaking dependency cycles.
+-   On a non-owning declaration, `extern library` allows references to an entity without depending on the owning library.
     -   The library name indicates where the entity is defined.
-    -
+    -   This may be used to break dependency cycles between libraries, which could be used to improve build parallelization.

 For example, a use of both might look like: